BlakvGhost/BlakvGhost/README2.md

 # Mon Projet

-La date actuelle est : Thu Jan 05 2023
+La date actuelle est : Fri Jan 06 2023

 ## Quote

-"Can you imagine what I would do if I could do all I can?"
+"Do what you can.
+Want what you have.
+Be who you are."

-🤖 This README2.md is updated with wickedness, by Quavo ❤️
+🤖 This README2.md is updated with cruelty, by Quavo ❤️

-Last update: Thu Jan 05 2023
+Last update: Fri Jan 06 2023